 Larval and juvenile summer flounder are preyed upon until they grow large enough to fend for themselves; predators include spiny dogfish, monkfish, cod, hakes, sea raven, longhorn sculpin, and fourspot flounder.
 Large sharks, rays, and monkfish prey on adult summer flounder.

 Summer flounder have flat bodies.
-Males grow to over 2 feet and females grow up to 3 feet.
+Males grow to more than 2 feet in length and females grow up to 3 feet.
 Summer flounder are white below and some shade of brown, gray, or drab above.
 They’re nicknamed “chameleons of the sea” because they’re able to change their coloring to blend in with the texture and color of the bottom where they live.
 They also have spots on their back and can be distinguished because at least five of these dark spots are arranged in an "X" pattern.

-Summer flounder is a left-eyed flatfish (both eyes are on the left side of its body when viewed from above with the top fin facing up).
+Summer flounder is a left-eyed flatfish (both eyes are on the left side of its body when viewed from above with the dorsal fin facing up).
 When larvae develop into juveniles, their right eye moves across the top of the head to the left side.

 Scientists at NOAA’s Northeast Fisheries Science Center estimate the abundance of summer flounder using data collected during their annual bottom trawl surveys, along with data from state- and university-run surveys.